 Choose Your Perfect Long Stay Getaway

 Ready to take the idea even further?
 How about barbecues on an Aussie beach, or sipping wine, overlooking the green hills of New Zealand?
 Or, escape the chill the way the Europeans do, on the southern shores of the Mediterranean.
-Sure, it’s still technically winter there, but the weather would pass for a pleasant spring day in many parts of North America.
-Think Californian “winter” and you’ll be close to the mark, particularly when it comes to destinations like Portugal, Spain, and Malta.

 Why choose a Travel Our Way Inc Long Stay?
 Because we’re dedicated to offering packages that immerse you in the destination.
 That means maximum flexibility, with accommodation typically within 3 and 4 star self-catered apartments.
 You’ll have the support of a local rep, return transfers to the airport, and optional excursions to take the hassle out of planning.
 Plus, our Europe long stays have the option of upgrading to half or full board, just to make dining in that much easier.